Armenia–Hungary relations: Severing of diplomatic relations

 On 31 August 2012, Armenia severed relations with Hungary following the extradition of Ramil Safarov – convicted of murdering Armenian Lieutenant Gurgen Margaryan in Hungary in 2004.
-Also rumors spread this was carried out in exchange for a $7 million bribe.
+Rumors spread this was carried out in exchange for a $7 million bribe.
 Safarov was pardoned upon returning to Azerbaijan, and was treated as a national hero: Safarov was promoted to the military rank of major, received an apartment, and was given back pay for his 8 years of imprisonment.
 Relatives of the murdered officer sued Hungary and Azerbaijan for violating Articles 2 (right to life) and 14 (prohibition against discrimination) of the European Convention on Human Rights.
-European Court of Human Rights recognized governments of Hungary and Azerbaijan as respondents in this case.
+The European Court of Human Rights recognized governments of Hungary and Azerbaijan as respondents in this case.

 In Yerevan, protesters threw tomatoes at the building of Hungary's honorary consulate and tore down the flag of Hungary.
 The United States also criticised the decision to free Safarov.
 In April 2013, Armenia's acting Foreign Minister Eduard Nalbandyan said that "Armenia [was] ready to settle relations with Hungary, but Budapest should undertake steps".

-Restoration of diplomatic relations
+Restoration of relations

-On 1 December 2022, nearly 10 years after the severing of diplomatic relations, Armenia and Hungary agreed to restore diplomatic relations and appoint non-resident ambassadors.
-This decision came as a result of negotiations within the framework of the OSCE Ministerial Council in Łódź, Poland.
+Diplomatic relations were restored on 2 December 2022 and now are considered as good and friendly.
+In February 2024, President Vahagn Khachaturyan undertook a visit to Budapest, the second visit of an Armenian president since 1989.